AdobeDocs/analytics.en/help/technotes/event/event-communicate.md

 ## Communicate through panel or visualization descriptions

 If you have a Workspace project shared among users in your organization, you can communicate the impact of an event through panel or visualization descriptions.
-Right-click a panel or visualization title, then select **[!UICONTROL Edit description]**.
+Right-click a panel or visualization header, then select **[!UICONTROL Edit description]**.

 ![Panel description](../assets/panel_description.png)

-## Communicate through text box visualizations
+## Communicate through text visualizations

-You can also communicate impact of an event through dedicated text box visualizations.
+You can also communicate impact of an event through dedicated text visualizations.
 See [Text visualizations](/help/analyze/analysis-workspace/visualizations/text.md) in the Analyze user guide.

 ![Text visualization](../assets/text_visualization.png)